selinaZitrone/notebook_demo/Get Started - Vault.md

 - **[Zotero integration](https://github.com/mgmeyers/obsidian-zotero-integration)**: With this plugin you can connect your Zotero library with Obsidian and create literature notes, citations and bibliographies.
 Used in
 	- [[#📚Literature notes from Zotero]]

-### Dataview - Automatically query information in your vault
-Provides a JavaScript API and pipeline-based query language for filtering, sorting, and extracting data from Markdown pages.
-It is used within the Daily and Weekly files, e.g. [[2023-W34#🌴 Daily log files of the week]] and the [[Overview]] file of literature notes.

-Check out the [Dataview website](https://blacksmithgu.github.io/obsidian-dataview/) for examples.

 ### Periodic notes
 With this plugin you can easily create and navigate between daily and weekly files (also monthly, quarterly or annual files are possible).
 In the settings of the `Periodic Notes` plugin you can set the templates for your notes and the specific folder, where the new file will be created.